Charles Didier Dreux

-Charles Didier Dreux (May 11, 1832 – July 5, 1861) was the first Confederate field officer killed during the Civil War.
+Charles Didier Dreux (May 11, 1832 – July 5, 1861) was an American lawyer and soldier known for being the first Confederate field officer killed during the American Civil War.

+Biography

 He was the son of Guy Dreux and Léontine Arnoult.
 Prior to the Civil War, Dreux had served as district attorney and a member of the Louisiana state legislature.
 30,000 mourners attended his funeral in New Orleans.
 He is buried in Metairie Cemetery.

-Tributes

 According to Grace King, those who knew him described him "as a man of great personal magnetism; brilliant, eloquent, dashing."
 He left for the battlefield as lieutenant colonel of the Louisiana Guard Battalion, in command of Dreux's (1st) Battalion, composed of the first five companies that volunteered from Louisiana.
-Three months later, he died at Young's Mill (Warwick, Virginia, now Newport News, Virginia) while on a failed mission to capture Union officers who often ate breakfast at Smith's Farm.
+Three months later, he died at Young's Mill (Warwick, Virginia, now Newport News, Virginia) during the Skirmish at Smith's Farm.
 His last words were "Steady, boys!
 Steady!”

+Honors

 An Elegy on the Death of Lt.
 Col. Chas.
 Dreux, words by James R. Randall and music by G. M. Loening, was published in New Orleans in 1861.

-Monument

 A monument to Dreux is located in New Orleans at the intersection of Canal Street and South Jefferson Davis Parkway.
 The text on the monument reads:

 Vandalism to the statue includes having its nose was chiseled off in 2017, being covered in a white hood and spray-painted with obscenities in 2018, and being pulled down in 2020.